Sorry, you need to enable JavaScript to visit this website.

 Wudang Mountains: Hubei, China

 Located in a small mountain range in China lies a group of Taoist temples and monasteries.
 It is recognized as one of the most famous Taoist holy sites.
 The area offers breathtaking scenery as well as several Wudang Kung Fu and Tai Chi training halls.
-There are numerous stunning temples and palaces to experience but note photography within the buildings is prohibited. devils-tower
+There are numerous stunning temples and palaces to experience, but note that photography within the buildings is prohibited. devils-tower

-Devils Tower: Wyoming, U.S.A.
+Devil's Tower: Wyoming, U.S.A.

-Devils Tower is a nearly 400 meter natural monolithic rock structure rising from the surrounding landscape.
-America’s first National Monument, Devils Tower is sacred to many Native American Indian Tribes.
-The rock contains dramatic and impressive vertical grooves which makes it popular with rock climbers.
+Devil's Tower is a nearly 400-meter natural monolithic rock structure rising from the surrounding landscape.
+America’s first National Monument, Devil's Tower, is sacred to many Native American Indian Tribes.
+The rock contains dramatic and impressive vertical grooves, which makes it popular with rock climbers.
 Legend has it the vertical grooves were made by the claws of bears that chased and tried to reach a group of girls who made their way to the safety of the Towers top.
 The girls would then be transformed into the constellation known as Pleiades. travel-advice

 Important Advice When Visiting Sacred Sites